 These practical presents for hikers come with a feminine twist!

 My Columbia jacket comes with me on every single trip I take.
 Any traveler will love this super light, waterproof jacket that eliminates the need for an umbrella.
-It packs down small and comes in a ton of pretty colors.
+It packs down small, has adjustable hood and wrist closures, and comes in a ton of pretty colors.

 I’m actually wearing my pair of convertible mittens as I type this!
 Gloves can be cumbersome when you’re trying to use your phone, tighten laces, etc. I love the convenience of flipping open my mittens to handle these sorts of tasks, and then closing my fingers back into a warm cocoon.